pandas-dev/pandas/doc/source/advanced.rst

     KeyError: 'Cannot get right slice bound for non-unique label: 3'

 :meth:`Index.is_monotonic_increasing` and :meth:`Index.is_monotonic_decreasing` only check that
 an index is weakly monotonic.
-To check for strict montonicity, you can combine one of those with :meth:`Index.is_unique`
+To check for strict monotonicity, you can combine one of those with :meth:`Index.is_unique`

 .. ipython:: python